-We estimate that just over 100 new late infantile babies are born each year and there are approximately 1,600 people alive with all forms of MLD worldwide.
+We estimate that approximately 1,900 new late infantile babies are born each year (60 in the US and 170 in Europe) and there are approximately 41,000 people alive at any given time with all forms of MLD worldwide.

-History The first report of MLD was in 1933 and is commonly credited to Dr. Joseph Godwin Greenfield,(1884-1958) a professor of pathology and clinical medicine at what is now the National Hospital for Neurology & Neurosurgery in Edinburgh, London UK – (same campus ats the Great Ormond Street hospital for Children.
+History The first report of MLD was in 1933 and is commonly credited to Dr. Joseph Godwin Greenfield,(1884-1958) a professor of pathology and clinical medicine at what is now the National Hospital for Neurology & Neurosurgery in Edinburgh, London UK – (same campus as what is now the Great Ormond Street hospital for Children.
 MLD was first called Greenfield's disease.
 The first published reports of MLD appeared in the early 1960's with the first experimental bone marrow transplants treatments in the early 1980's.*